 All income must be paid out each quarter.
 Income can not be converted to principal.
 According to conditions that have existed since the account was funded, no income should come from principal.
 At the end of each year a certain amount of “Undistributed Accrued Income” is held for distribution at the beginning of the next year.

 $7,248,392.09 is stated to be the end of the year "Market Value" on the Summary Page (Page 3.)

-The "Market Value" is a contrived Summary Page number which deceives the viewer into believing the "Market Value" (and hence the "Principal") are much higher than they really are.
+The "Market Value" is a contrived Summary Page number which deceives the viewer into believing the "Market Value" (and hence the "Principal") is much higher than it really is.
 Six numbers are added together to obtain the "Market Value."
 Those numbers are provided in pages 4 thru 10 of the Account Statement which is linked below (please print/view pages 3 thru 10.)
 A component of the summation for Market Value is $336,963.14 which is another contrived Summary Page number that represents nothing.
 Imaginary Annual Income that would have already been paid out can not be part of the "Market Value."
 The "Market Value Summation" is also linked below.*2014 RBC Annual Statement

 The Summary Page indicates $336,963.14 is the Annual Income for 2014.
 Please go to the Summary Page and make your best determination of what is being reported for "Annual Income."
 USDI stands for "United States Dollar Income."
 The dates on the Summary Page are 01/01/14 to 12/31/14.
 An "Annual Income" of $336,963.14 is within the expected range.
 It is an Annual Report.